wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/sample-power-apps-teams/includes/introduction.md

-Sample apps allow you to get started quickly and can be customized and extended using any part of the Power Platform to suit your business requirements.
+Sample apps allow you to get started quickly, and you can customize and extend them by using any part of Microsoft Power Platform to suit your business requirements.
+This lab includes three exercises where you'll explore these sample apps and also install and customize an app.

-- **Exercise - Install the Issue Reporting sample app**

-Install the Issue Reporting app in your Team and create an instance of Microsoft Tasks.
+- **Exercise - Install the Issue Reporting sample app** - Install the **Issue Reporting** app in your team and create an instance of Microsoft Tasks.

-- **Exercise - Explore the Issue Reporting app**

-Browse the Issue Reporting app and learn about the capabilities.
+- **Exercise - Explore the Issue Reporting app** - Browse the **Issue Reporting** app and learn about its capabilities.

-- **Exercise - Customize the sample app**

-Discover ways the Issue Reporting app can be customized to meet your specific needs.
-You'll see how you can edit the app in Power Apps for further customization.
+- **Exercise - Customize the sample app** - Discover ways that you can customize the Issue Reporting app to meet your specific needs.
+You'll also discover how to edit the app in Microsoft Power Apps for further customization.

-Out of the box, there are several sample apps available in Microsoft Teams.
-Here are a few, but to learn about all of them, see [Use sample apps from the Microsoft Teams store](/power-apps/teams/use-sample-apps-from-teams-store/?azure-portal=true).
+Out of the box, several sample apps are available in Microsoft Teams.
+The following sections describe a few of these sample apps; however, for more information, see [Use sample apps from the Microsoft Teams store](/power-apps/teams/use-sample-apps-from-teams-store/?azure-portal=true).

-### Employee Ideas
+### Employee ideas

-This sample app enables team members to quickly generate and organize ideas by campaigns.
-It's an app for front line works to submit customer feedback, where you can crowdsource new ideas and easily review, manage, and act upon the ideas.
+The **Employee ideas** sample app enables team members to quickly generate and organize ideas by campaigns.
+It's an app for frontline works to submit customer feedback, where you can crowdsource new ideas and review, manage, and act on the ideas.
 To learn more about this app, see [Employee ideas sample app](/power-apps/teams/employee-ideas/?azure-portal=true).

 Example extensibility use cases:

-- Managing ideas for hackathon projects
+- Manage ideas for hackathon projects.

-- Prioritizing workplace safety improvements
+- Prioritize workplace safety improvements.

-- Managing product backlog
+- Manage product backlog.

 ### Inspection

-This inspection app can be used to inspect things such as locations, assets, or equipment.
-Employees can use the app to complete a checklist of the required inspection, and log an issue when an issue is found during the inspection and assign it to the relevant person.
-Management can also use the app to view inspections, create and edit inspection forms and manage settings of the inspection app.
-To learn more about this app, see [Inspection sample apps](/power-apps/teams/inspection/?azure-portal=true).
+You can use the **Inspection** sample app to inspect locations, assets, or equipment.
+Employees can use the app to complete a checklist of the required inspection, and they can log an issue when it's found during the inspection and assign it to the relevant person.
+Management can also use the app to view inspections, create and edit inspection forms, and manage settings of the **Inspection** app.
+For more information, see [Inspection sample apps](/power-apps/teams/inspection/?azure-portal=true).

 Example extensibility use cases:

-- Establish a checklist for processes including machine maintenance and patient check-ins
+- Establish a checklist for processes, including machine maintenance and patient check-ins.

-- Inspect retail store to verify that store is ready to open for the day'
+- Inspect a retail store to verify that the store is ready to open for the day.

-- Asset checkout and check-in procedures
+- Review asset checkout and check-in procedures.

 ### Issue Reporting

-The issue report app allows employees on the front line to report on incidents and issues when they see them.
-Users can pick from a list of issue types, and issues are created via the Planner tool.
-Managers can create, review, and edit the issue template forms used to collect information when a user reports an issue.
-To learn more about this app, see [Issue reporting sample apps](/power-apps/teams/issue-reporting/?azure-portal=true).
+The **Issue reporting** sample app allows employees on the front line to report on incidents and issues when they encounter them.
+Users can choose from a list of issue types, and they can create issues by using the Planner tool.
+Managers can create, review, and edit the issue template forms that users fill out when collecting information to report an issue.
+For more information, see [Issue reporting sample apps](/power-apps/teams/issue-reporting/?azure-portal=true).

 ### Bulletins

-This sample app provides a space for communication across the company.
-It can be used to share broadcasts, memos, announcements, and company news.
-To learn more about this app, see [Bulletins sample app](/power-apps/teams/bulletins/?azure-portal=true).
+The **Bulletins** sample app provides a space for communication across the company.
+You can use it to share broadcasts, memos, announcements, and company news.
+For more information, see [Bulletins sample app](/power-apps/teams/bulletins/?azure-portal=true).

 ### Milestones

-The Milestones sample app allows managers to set up projects and assign work items to employees.
-Work item categories, priorities and status options can be configured.
-To learn more about this app, see [Milestones sample app](/power-apps/teams/milestones/?azure-portal=true).
+The **Milestones** sample app allows managers to set up projects and assign work items to employees.
+Additionally, they can set up work item categories, priorities, and status options.
+For more information, see [Milestones sample app](/power-apps/teams/milestones/?azure-portal=true).